Community Redevelopment Agency

 On September 25, 1980, the City Council made the determination that a blighted area existed in the City, and that there was a need for a redevelopment agency to implement the revitalization of this blighted area.
 Therefore, Resolution 54-80 created the Pensacola Inner City Community Redevelopment Area and Resolution 65-81 reaffirmed it.
 Based on this determination, the City Council declared itself the Community Redevelopment Agency (CRA) pursuant to the provisions of Chapter 163, Part III, Florida Statutes.
 This action, adopted by Resolution No. 55-80 and amended by Resolution 22-10, also outlined the rights, powers, duties, privileges and immunities invested in the City Council acting as the CRA.
 The CRA as an agency exists until dissolved by action of the City Council.
 Downtown Pensacola's redevelopment efforts are guided by the Community Redevelopment Agency of the City of Pensacola (CRA), that is comprised of the nine City Council members and a citizenry determined to revitalize the historic waterfront and inner city neighborhoods.

-Within the Pensacola Inner City Community Redevelopment Area, there exist 3 Tax Increment Financing (TIF) Districts.
+Within the Pensacola Inner City Community Redevelopment Area, there exist 3 Redevelopment Areas.
 The Urban Core Community Redevelopment Area created and funded by Ordinance 13-84; the Westside Community Redevelopment Area created by Resolution 04-07 and funded by Ordinance 01-08; and Urban Infill and Redevelopment Area created by Resolution 41-05 and funded by Ordinance 16-05.

 The Community Redevelopment Agency is funded by tax increment financing.
-When the Trust Funds were established, a 'snapshot' was taken of the area's taxable property values.
-As capital improvements and other developments take place within the CRA district, these values rise.
+When the Trust Funds were established, a 'snapshot' of the base year was taken of the area's taxable property values.
+As capital improvements and other developments take place within the CRA district, these taxable values rise.
 The difference ("increment") between the original values and current values is collected by the taxation authority and deposited in the Trust Funds.
 On August 28, 2014, Ordinance 31-14 rescinded the 2007 base year for the Westside Community Redevelopment Area taxable property values and established a new base year of 2013.